Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Often – hematoma at the injection site, pain at the injection site, swelling at the injection site, bleeding, hypersensitivity reactions, inflammation, formation of lumps at the injection site.

-Infrequent: irritation at the injection site; necrosis of the skin at the injection site.
+Uncommon: irritation at the injection site, skin necrosis at the injection site.

-The following adverse reactions were noted during post-marketing use of the drug.
-There have been spontaneous reports of these adverse reactions.
+The following adverse reactions were observed during post-marketing use of the drug.
+These adverse reactions have been spontaneously reported.

 Immune system disorders